On the Trail of Henry VIII

 Next you might go to Hever Castle, also in Kent, at one time home to the Boleyns and scene of part of the courtship between Anne and the King.

 The southeastern portion of England must be littered with associations with Henry VIII, and Starkey seems to know them all, even giving us TMI (too much information).
 A final locale he recommends is the vicinity of the home (now torn down) of the second Duke of Suffolk, near near Wallingford, in Oxfordshire, when his parents spent a month in the autumn of 1490.
 Starkey says “You can actually go to the place where he was conceived.”
 The old church and almshouses remain.Filed under British Royals, Historical Royals

-Tagged David Starkey, Hampton Court Palace, Henry VIII, Palaces, Residences.
+Tagged David Starkey, Hampton Court Palace, Henry VIII of England, Palaces, Residences.